Solving High Frequency and Multi-Scale PDEs with Gaussian Processes: Introduction

 \section{Introduction}

 Scientific and engineering problems often demand we solve a set of partial differential equations (PDEs).
 Recently, machine learning (ML) solvers have attracted much attention.
-Compared to traditional numerical methods, ML solvers do not require complex mesh (and finite element) designs, are simple to implement, and can solve inverse problems efficiently and conveniently.
+Compared to traditional numerical methods, ML solvers do not require complex mesh designs and sophisticated numerical tricks, are simple to implement, and can solve inverse problems efficiently and conveniently.
 The most popular ML solver is the physics-informed neural network (PINN)~\citep{raissi2019physics}.
 Consider a PDE of the following general form,

 where $\Fcal$ is the differential operator, $\Omega$ is the domain, and $\partial \Omega$ is the boundary of the domain.
 To solve the PDE, the PINN uses a deep neural network (NN) $\uhat_{\btheta}(\x)$ to model the solution $u$.
 It samples $N_c$ collocation points $\{\x_c^j\}_{j=1}^{N_c}$ from $\Omega$ and $N_b$ points $\{\x_b^j\}_{j=1}^{N_b}$ from $\partial \Omega$, and minimizes a loss,